This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Generally speaking, the working hours for the private sector will be 6 hours per day.
 Moreover, the Ministry of Human Resources and Social Development has introduced flexible working hours for Saudi employees during Ramadan, as detailed below:

-It is predicted that Ramadan 2023 in Saudi Arabia will begin on Wednesday, 22 March 2023, and is expected to last 30 days.
+It is predicted that Ramadan 2024 in Saudi Arabia will begin on 11 March 2024 and end on 9 April 2024, corresponding to Ramadan 1445 in the Islamic calendar.